onlyuser/dexvt-lite/README.md

 Algorithm
 ---------
-There are rovolute joint constraints, prismatic joint constraints, and end-effector orientation constraints.
+Supports rovolute joint constraints, prismatic joint constraints, and end-effector orientation constraints.
 The way each constraint type is handled is described below:

 * Revolute Joint Constraints